 The initial review of the DJS Policy RF-701-15 (Elimination and Reporting of Sexual Abuse and Harassment - PREA Juvenile Facility Standards Compliance); RF-715-14 (Admissions and Orientation of Youth in DJS Facilities) and OPS-907-14 (Youth Grievance) describes the orientation residents receive explaining how to use the grievance process to report allegations of abuse and has administrative procedures/appeal process for dealing with resident's grievances regarding sexual abuse or harassment.
-Residents may place a written grievance or complaint in the locked grievance boxes located in various areas of the detention facility.
+Residents may place a written grievance or complaint in the grievance boxes located in various areas of the detention facility.
 Residents are not required to utilize an informal process for reporting allegations of sexual abuse or sexual harassment nor are they required to submit it to the staff member involved in the allegation.
 The assigned Child Advocate will review the complaint within 24 hours and advise the resident of the outcome or status of the investigation.
 An interview with the Child Advocate confirmed the grievance procedure at the detention facility.
 Some resident interviews and documentation confirmed there is a grievance process relating to sexual abuse or sexual harassment and a written complaint can be placed in the grievance box.
-Residents indicated they would contact a trusted staff or telephone the hotline in relation to sexual abuse or sexual harassment received in the past 12 months.
+Residents indicated they would contact a trusted staff or telephone the hotline in relation to sexual abuse or sexual harassment complaints.
+There have been no grievances relating to sexual abuse or sexual harassment received in the past 12 months.